Table of Contents

 It is rather unfortunate that centuries had to pass after the mission of the Saptarishi for Yoga to enjoy global fame.
 Today the world recognizes Yoga as one of the most effective methods of attaining holistic wellbeing.
 For people who lived ages ago, Yoga was not something to perform in an air-conditioned studio, but it was a way of living.

-The practice of Yoga in ancient times comprised a dedicated routine of Asana (physical postures), Pranayama (breathing techniques), Dhyana (meditation), Niyama (positive acts and ethical living), Dharana (firmness of mind), Pratyahara (withdrawal of senses), Yama (abstinence) and finally Samadhi (absorption of self to become one with the universe).
+The ancient roots of yoga comprised a dedicated routine of Asana (physical postures), Pranayama (breathing techniques), Dhyana (meditation), Niyama (positive acts and ethical living), Dharana (firmness of mind), Pratyahara (withdrawal of senses), Yama (abstinence) and finally Samadhi (absorption of self to become one with the universe).
 These are known as Asthanga or the eight limbs of Yoga.
 Other than the physical postures and asanas, the other aspects of Yoga are not bound by time duration.
 They are behavioral traits and habits that promote better and healthier living.

 Modern literature and teachings have failed to capture the complete and accurate essence of Yoga.
 The asanas and pranayama, while important, are the means to strengthen the Yogi’s physique and mind as the Yogi works towards attaining the ultimate goal of life, of reaching a union of the state of the mind, body, and soul.
 Yogis, Sadhus (sages), and Sanyasis (men who gave up their family life and luxuries) often resorted to Yoga to reach an elevated level of mental and spiritual wellbeing where they could detach themselves from worldly factors and wants.